HomeGuidesAPI ReferenceChangelog

 Add a Book

-To begin, construct an add book form for users to submit information about book rentals.
+To begin with, construct an add-book form for users to submit information about books for rental.
 On the back end, it will communicate with the library contract's addBook function.

 Add the following code to dapp-ui/components/postAd() bookForm.vue's function: